Hope for sick children

 - 132 new cases of children with tuberculosis treated

 Together with NPH founder Father Wasson, Father Rick Frechette set up St. Damien Hospital.
 He received his medical degree in 1998, and in 2012 won the Opus Prize for his work in Haiti.
 Father Rick is a lead advisor to NPH in Haiti.

-Dr Jacqueline Gautier is National Director of St. Damien Hospital and Kay St. Germaine, 2 programmes run by NPH Haiti.
-She received the Human Rights Hero Award from the US Embassy in 2016 for her work as ambassador of the health of the most vulnerable and disadvantaged children of Haiti.
+Dr Pascale Gassant is National Director of St. Damien Hospital and Kay St. Germaine, 2 programmes run by NPH Haiti.
+She previously led the development of the St. Damien oncology unit.

 International Paediatrics conference